I Wore a Kim Kardashian-Inspired Wig and This Is What Happened

 Bauer-Griffin/GC Images

 What if we thought of wigs like beautiful hats?
-What if we picked our hair like we picked outfits, grabbing the one that best fits our current mood?
+What if we picked our hair like we picked outfits, grabbing the one that fit our current mood?

 Once upon a time, wigs and weaves were only talked about in private conversations.
 They were the best kept secret.
 The goal was to find a style that looked so natural, no one would ever know that it wasn't your hair.